Skip to content

 A percentage taken from every booking, dressed up as “free”

-2. Golf simulator and door access control
+2. Golf simulator access control and door entry

 A booking calendar that does not unlock anything is just a calendar.
 The point of golf simulator access control is that the booking and the access are the same event: the bay, simulator or door unlocks for the slot and locks again afterwards, with no member of staff walking over with a key.
+For an unstaffed indoor golf venue this is not a nice-to-have — it is the whole business model.

 If access control is a separate product, a manual job, or a roadmap promise, you have bought a diary, not a system.